BenPruden97/multiple-maths/README.md

 The last feature would be a global leaderboard of highscores so that the user can see the highscores of other players.
 This would allow the user to play Multiple Maths for a competitive purpose and could benefit schools as they could have a class leaderboard or school leaderboard for example.

 [Back to Table of Contents](#table-of-contents)

+### Feature Number 5

+To get the highscores page to display the users highscores that they have recorded from their localStorage

 # Issues and Bugs